jamiecoleman92/workshop-cloud-native-java/README.md

 # Cloud-native Java Workshop

 This workshop demonstrates the use of MicroProfile, Docker, Kubernetes and Istio technologies for implementing, deploy and update a set of cloud-native microservices.
-The workshop has be structured as four modules:
+The workshop has be structured as 5 modules:
 * **REST Foundation** covers the foundational technologies for producing and consuming REST services
 * **Scalable Microservice Development** covers the technologies essential for developing and deploying microservices at scale where the microservices are the responsibility of autonomous teams.
 * **Microservice Observability** covers the observability operational needs of microservice deployments at scale, such as tracing request and understanding microservice health.